webcoder31/pypl2mp3/README.md

 - `-f, --filter <inputs>`: Filter songs using keywords and sort by relevance
 - `-m, --match <level>`: Filter match threshold (0-100, default: 45)
 - `-p, --prompt`: Prompt to removes ID3 tags and cover art from each song

+This command batch cleanup metadata for all selected songs.
+It also provides a prompt mode to confirm cleanup song by song.

 ---